Learn to Spot Coral Growth Forms

 Also, remember that some corals are like chameleons and can take on a few different growth forms, so don’t get caught up in the idea of putting each coral in a specific growth box.
 Instead, just try diving with the intention of recognizing these six growth forms of coral.
 Branching, encrusting, meandering, massive, plating, and solitary.

-Let us know if the comments if you have tried coral spotting!
+Let us know in the comments if you have tried coral spotting!
 What is your favorite growth form of coral, and which do you find challenging to spot?
-Next article will be about small polyp stony corals.